marmelab/react-admin/docs/Theming.md

 - Don't forget to merge your custom style overrides with the ones from react-admin's `defaultTheme`, otherwise the application will have the default MUI theme (most notably, outlined text inputs)
 - Custom style overrides must live under a `root` key.
 Then, the style override syntax is the same as the one used for the `sx` prop.

-Note thet you don't need to call `createTheme` yourself.
+Note that you don't need to call `createTheme` yourself.
 React-admin will do it for you.

 Again, to guess the name of the subclass to use (like `.RaDatagrid-headerCell` above) for customizing a component, you can use the developer tools of your browser, or check the react-admin documentation for individual components (e.g. the [Datagrid CSS documentation](./Datagrid.md#sx-css-api)).